-- eligible to enroll in up to 3 courses per quarter; - enrollment in 3 courses per quarter confers a full time student status; - no more than 3 course credits earned as a Graduate Student-at-Large may be transferable if admitted into a degree program at the University (BSD exception). - registered in Academic Status 5; - charged tuition as well as other mandatory fees; and, - given student privileges such as access to the libraries, student housing, athletic facilities, and electronic networks

-Graduate Students-at-Large must comply with all University rules and regulations and are subject to student disciplinary systems.
+- Eligible to enroll in up to 3 courses per quarter; - Enrollment in 3 courses per quarter confers a full time student status; - No more than 3 course credits earned as a Graduate Student-at-Large may be transferable if admitted into a degree program at the University (BSD exception). - Charged tuition as well as other mandatory fees; and, - Given student privileges such as access to the libraries, student housing, athletic facilities, and electronic networks Graduate Students-at-Large must comply with all University rules and regulations and are subject to student disciplinary systems.